Benefit payments are issued by direct deposit or debit card.

 - Any other kind of payment you receive in exchange for work or service you perform.

-You must also report any hours of work you missed when work was available to you and provide the gross wages you could have earned for the hours absent.
+Potential Earnings: You must also report any hours of work you missed when work was available to you and provide the gross wages you could have earned for the hours absent.
+Absence from work includes situations when you will not be paid for periods of time when you were late to work, left early, called off sick or refused/did not show up for a shift.
 You may be disqualified for benefits or prosecuted under the Pennsylvania UC Law if you fail to report all work and earnings, and any hours of work that you missed.
+Unemployment Compensation Fraud

 You may work part-time and possibly receive an unemployment benefit for the week.
 Payment amount is determined using your "partial benefit credit," (PBC) which is 30% of your weekly benefit rate (WBR).
 Your WBR and your PBC are added together, and then any earnings you report are subtracted from that total.
 You are paid the difference, but you cannot be paid more than your weekly benefit rate for any week.